Now that you know the most original swimming pools in Paris, why not discover the capital's most beautiful pools, listed as Historic Monuments?

 Featuring an outdoor Olympic pool and a covered winter pool, both surrounded by multi-storey cabins and sandy areas for relaxation, Molitor quickly became an essential part of Parisian life and nightlife: several fashion shows, galas and plays were organized there, as well as an ice rink in winter, on the outdoor pool, frozen for the occasion.

-After 60 years of sports and parties of all kinds, the pool closed in 1989 due to insalubrity and was emptied completely, one year before being listed as a Monument Historique.
-The years that followed saw a succession of underground events between Molitor's yellow walls, from street-art to illegal parties, including a memorable rave party in 2001, attended by over 2,000 ravers.
-The pool, now part of a luxury hotel complex, finally reopened in 2014, redesigned byarchitect Jean-Philippe Nuel.
+After 60 years of sporting events and lively celebrations, the pool closed its doors in 1989 due to health hazards, then was completely emptied a year before being designated as a Historic Monument.
+In the years that followed, the yellow-walled structure became a backdrop for various underground happenings—including street art displays and illegal parties.
+Among these was a memorable rave in 2001 that drew over 2,000 ravers.
+Now part of a luxury hotel complex, the pool finally reopened in 2014 after a renovation led by architect Jean-Philippe Nuel.

 Another Art Deco gem is the Pontoise swimming pool in the 5th arrondissement, made famous by Jacques Cousteau.
 In fact, it was in this pool that the famous French commander first tested his diving suit in 1936!
 The pool was built in 1933 byarchitect Lucien Pollet, again in the Art Deco style, a testament to thearchitecture of the interwar period.